soyunpoquitoloco/GameCS/README.md

 !!!!
 UNFORTUNATELY, THE CONTROLLER WASN'T GOOD FOR PLAYER COMFORT SO IT WAS USED IN THE DEMO VIDEO (SEE UNDER) BUT NOT WHEN COLLECTING DATA FROM THE FIVE PLAYERS !!!!!

-Here is a quick video on how it runs :
+Here is a quick video on how it runs : (THE SMUSIC OF THE LEVEL CAN BE BARELY HEARD)

 https://github.com/user-attachments/assets/03b773d7-5716-4884-a300-275fa18963d4